-Sweet, spicy, and tangy, is brought to you by honey, Sriracha, and fresh lime juice.
+Sweet and spicy honey garlic chicken thighs, is brought to you by honey, garlic, sriracha, and fresh lime juice.
 It’s super easy to make and can be made in a single cast iron skillet or pan.

 This recipe calls for pretty ordinary pantry ingredients except for maybe the sesame oil.
 It’s a common oil often used in Asian-inspired cuisine.
-I recommend you get a bottle and you’ll find you’ll put it to good use.
+I recommend you get a bottle and you’ll find you’ll put it to good use for delicious sesame flavor.